Najd Sanjak: History

-The sultan recognized Abdullah II Al-Sabah as the kaymakam of Kuwait as a subprovince of al-Ahsa, formally acknowledging that Kuwait was a part of the Ottoman Empire and that it was ruled by the Sabah family.
+The Sultan recognized Abdullah II Al-Sabah as the kaymakam of Kuwait as a subprovince of al-Ahsa, formally acknowledging that Kuwait was a part of the Ottoman Empire and that it was ruled by the Sabah family.

 In 1899, Shaikh Mubarak concluded a treaty with Britain, stipulating that Britain would protect Kuwait against any external aggression, de facto turning it into a British protectorate.
 Despite the Kuwaiti government's desire to either be independent or under British rule, the British concurred with the Ottoman Empire in defining Kuwait as an autonomous caza of the Ottoman Empire.
 This would last until World War I.

-In 1913 Ibn Saud launched an attack on Hofuf, where 1,200 Turkish troops had been stationed since the province's annexation in 1871.
+In 1913, Ibn Saud launched an attack on Hofuf, where 1,200 Turkish troops had been stationed since the province's annexation in 1871.
 The Ottoman garrison was expelled from Hasa, and the territory fell to the Al Saud.
 Even after the conquest of Hasa, Britain considered Ibn Saud to be an Ottoman vassal, and the Anglo-Ottoman Convention of 1913 defined the boundaries of the sanjak of Najd, neither objecting to nor recognising Ibn Saud's conquest.

+In 1914, Ibn Saud signed a treaty with the Ottomans where he was awarded the title of pasha, and named wali of the newly created Vilayet Najd.
+In return, he pledged loyalty to the Ottomans, to pay an annual tribute to them, to allow a symbolic Ottoman military presence in his vilayet, to fly the Ottoman flag on all government buildings, and to avoid all contact with foreign powers.
+The treaty was signed by Pasha Ibn Saud, Wali of Najd Wilayet, and Commander of its Army, and Suleiman Shafik Bin Ali Kamali, Wali of Basrah Wilayet, and Commander of its Forces.
+In July 1914, the Ottoman Sultan issued an Imperial "firman" decree, officially declaring Ibn Saud as the Wali of Najd.

 This situation was dramatically changed by the outbreak of World War I, and on 26 December 1915 Britain recognised Najd, Hasa, Qatif and Jubail as Saudi possessions, as part of the Anglo-Saudi Treaty.